VazkiiMods/BotaniaCD/media/README.txt

 going for a different mood- something closer to Cat, or Stal, with a distinctly magical and whimsical feel to it.
 Something you could listen to while adventuring through your overworld, looking for flowers to start your Apothecary with.
+- Firel

 4. Runes of Mana: Fan-music submitted by Firel
 This is Runes of Mana, inspired by the skyblock experience, chilling out and just vibing to Botania's progression.
 So often, I'd lose myself in the process, and just kind open my eyes in front of the terrestrial agglomeration plate. it's nice.
 I decided on the Note Block soundfont because it lent itself very well to the nostalgic vibes.
+- Firel

 5. Garden of Glass: Fan-music submitted by Firel
 I've played many a skyblock where Botania quickly becomes one of the central features of my base.
 Gourmaryllis crunching on god-knows-what while Entropynniums eat blasting TNT out of hourglass-dispensers.
 This the music I hear as I walk through the busy floating islands my friends and I have built, mana spreaders pulsing and the void ever lingering far below.

-6. TODO original Nothing Battles?
+- Firel

+6. Endure Emptiness: From The Nothing Battles by Kain Vinosec TODO

+7. Fight For Quiescence: From The Nothing Battles by Kain Vinosec

 The artists featured above:
 - Kain Vinosec: https://www.youtube.com/@KainVinosec